-What are the additional costs of a home purchase?
+What are the purchase costs of a house?

-Are you wondering how high will be the additional costs of your future home's purchase?
+Trying to estimate the additional costs of your future home purchase?

 Then this article is just for you!

 Sometimes, home buyers in the Netherlands fail to acknowledge that a house purchase entails additional costs on top of the agreed purchase price.
-For these costs, buyers have to make sure that they also have enough money in the bank to pay before receiving the mortgage.
+Most fees are excluded from the mortgage and often paid before the home transfer out of the buyer's savings.

-As said, once buying a house, you are subject to various additional charges.
-We listed down for you the main costs and their estimated prices:
+As said, when buying a house, you are subject to various additional charges.
+Here we listed down for you the main expenses and their estimated prices:

 1. Notary fees:

-In the Netherlands, every real estate transfer has to be handled by a notary.
+In the Netherlands, every real estate transaction has to be handled by a notary.
 It is customary that the buyer is the one who selects the notary office, as he's the one who pays for it.
-Notary fees increase once a mortgage deed needs to be drawn.
+Notary fee increases in case a mortgage deed also needs to be drawn.

 2. Structural inspection:

-Diagonal Makelaardij guides its clients to carry out a structural inspection and include this resolutive condition in the purchase agreement.
-The assessment gives you an overview of unforeseen damages or issues that you may not aware of.
+Diagonal Makelaardij always instructs its clients to carry out a structural inspection and include it as a resolutive condition in the purchase agreement.
+The assessment gives you an overview of unforeseen damages or issues that you may not be aware of.
 Want to know more?
 Read here.

 3. Transfer tax:

-Every real estate transaction in the Netherlands is subject to transfer tax levied from the buyer's side.
-As of 1 January 2021, the tax rate varies between 0% to 8% of the purchase price, depends on the buyer's circumstances.
+Property transfers in the Netherlands entail transfer tax that is levied from the buyer's side.
+As of January 1st, 2021, the tax rate ranges from 0% to 8% of the purchase price.
+The buyer's circumstances determine the rate.
 Want to know under which rate you fall?
 Read here.

 4. Mortgage advisor (hypotheker):